MayowaObisesan/web3bridge_assessment/README.md

 ### WEB3BRIDGE TODO ASSESSMENT REPO

 The HTML, JavaScript and CSS are contained within the index.html file.
-The implementation is documented as needed within the code itself.
+The implementation is documented as needed within the code.

+Added an extra count operation to the number of todoItems.

 Deployed using Vercel.